JoshuaKeyz/quotationAppBackend/README.md

 ### Expiration of quotes in 5 minutes
-    If i were to implement the expiration of quotes in 5 minutes, I would create two web services on my docker stack of services, that accepts REST requests from this current REST API on different ports.
+    If i were to implement the expiration of quotes in 5 minutes, I would create two web services on my docker stack of services, that accepts REST requests from this current REST API, to the other two web services, running on different ports.
 One of them would be responsible for checking for expired quotes and the other for deletion of the expired quotes.

     So as every new quotes are made, a before a final response is made, a request will be made to the first web service to start monitoring the time difference, which typically queues the monitored records stored